-It’s a decision that many Americans will have to make.
-For the 2017 tax-filing season, the Internal Revenue Service issued about 112 million refunds, compared with 111 million refunds for 2016, with the average refund last year topping $2,895.
+It’s a decision that many Americans will have to make this year.
+For last year’s 2018 tax-filing season, the Internal Revenue Service issued about 111 million refunds, with the average refund last year topping $2,781.

 Obviously, we’re talking about a lot of money.
 And it’s tempting to blow it all on an exotic vacation, designer clothes or a state-of-the-art home entertainment center.
 But you probably want to think twice about such plans.

 To help provide some guidance, we’ve spoken to several personal-finance professionals who offered these 6 wise ways to spend your refund:

 1. Pay down that credit card balance.
 Financial experts universally rank paying down expensive debt at the top of the list of “smart tax-refund spending ideas.”
 And guess where you’re likely keeping your most costly debt?
 That’s right: It’s generated by that tiny piece of high-rate plastic in your wallet.

 “By using proceeds from your tax refund to pay off that debt, you’re reducing your interest,” says Ryan S. Himmel, a certified public accountant (CPA) and president/CEO of BIDaWIZ Inc. “If you think it’s smarter to put money into the stock market, you’ll need to earn 15% to 20% annually [equal to your card’s interest rate] on those investments for that choice to make more sense.”